Weekend Best Bets: February 14-16

 215 E. Main Street, Lakeland

 How does this sound for an extraordinary date night?
-The night begins with a toast and a mouthwatering, five-course meal prepared for you by the executive chef and pastry chef.
-Next, you wonder upstairs for an hour long salsa dancing lesson on the rooftop!
-This is as romantic as it gets, people.
+The night begins with a toast and a mouthwatering, five-course meal.
+Next, you move upstairs for an hour-long salsa lesson on the rooftop — this is as romantic as it gets.

 When: Friday-Sunday, February 14-16